— Senior and school board recognition topped Tuesday night's meeting of the Wayne Highlands School Board.

 • Track and field — Michael Jurkowski, head coach; Lindsey Pender, varsity assistant; Laura Lockwood, varsity assistant; Ethan Blose, varsity assistant; Gene Biscontini, junior high head coach; Kevin Kloss, junior high assistant coach; Katherine Bluff, junior high assistant coach; Booke Lyle, Kevin Bose, Jenny Young, Martha Curtis, Karri Miszler and Jason Kennedy, volunteers.

-• Boys tennis — William Gibney, head coach; Dennis Longenecker, assistant coach.
+Page 4 of 5 - • Boys tennis — William Gibney, head coach; Dennis Longenecker, assistant coach.

 • Girls softball — David Patrisso, head coach; Fred Light, varsity assistant; Denaiel Patrisson, JV head coach; Rebecca Loring, JV assistant coach; Timothy Wood, junior high head coach; Lindsey Dirlam, junior high assistant coach; Ronald School, volunteer.